 Orlando isn’t all theme parks and characters.
-It’s magic and museums too, and such is the attraction at the Museum of Illusions Orlando that wowed and amazed us!
+It’s magic and museums, too.
+Such is the attractions at the Museum of Illusions Orlando that wowed and amazed us!
 And were great photo ops to boot.

 We’re sharing all the info you need to know about this fun experience, from what it is to how long it will take to get through the museum, where it is, and how to buy tickets (including discounts).
 Finally, we answer your FAQs.

 Disclosure: This post has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We recommend experiences, hotels, products, and services we use and support.
 As Amazon Associates, we earn from qualifying purchases.

 The Museum of Illusions (MOI) is a mind-bending “edutainment destination” and experience.
 The Orlando location is the 20th location of the brand that was started in Zagreb, Croatia.
 They opened their Central Florida location in 2021, and it’s been delighting and fascinating guests since its opening.

 Inside, guests immerse themselves in 50 interactive exhibits and eye-tricking fun.
 At first, you may wonder, “How is that possible?”
 But you’ll leave with a greater understanding of the math, science, and psychology behind it all.

 As the museum states, they offer “…more eye-fooling fun under one roof than any other destination in Central Florida.”
 Museums like this are one of the fun things that Florida is known for.

 Shrink to miniature size in the Ames room, defy all laws of gravity in the Reverse Room, and run to infinity (and beyond) in the Infinity Room.
 The color room will make your shadows really pop, and the clone table will have you seeing double…or triple!